 Visiting Katowice: Interesting districts

-Probably the oldest district of Katowice, the oldest mentions of a village Bogucice date back to XIVth century and the village itself was probably even older.
+Probably the oldest district of Katowice, the oldest mentions of a village Bogucice date back to the XIVth century and the village itself was probably even older.
 It is not popular at all among tourists visiting Katowice.
 Pity… 🙂

 In Bogucice you will see numerous historical, traditional coal miners’ houses made of red brick called “familoki”.
-They are not as cute and well maintained as in a more famous district Nikiszowiec but it is more lively and “real” 🙂 Along Markiefki street you will see many historical buildings.
+They are not as cute and well maintained as in a more famous district Nikiszowiec but it is more lively and “real” 🙂 Along Markiefki Street you will see many historical buildings.
 Now, I know that people living in Bogucice laugh at me for recommending you to see Markiefki.
 But I bet they haven’t seen the list of historical buildings of Markiefki, they would be surprised 🙂 It’s in Polish only but I’m sure you can figure it out!

 Just one thing – go there when it’s bright, in the evenings and at night you can feel uncomfortable there.
 Even though I walked there after dark many times, it’s definitely not something I would recommend 😉

 At the end of Markiefki you will see a neo-gothic building of St. Stephen’s church.
 If you’re interested, go inside – it’s been beautifully renovated recently.
-You will see a painting of Our Lady of Bogucice coming from XVth century.
+You will see a painting of Our Lady of Bogucice coming from the XVth century.

 We have an amazing mural of him in Bogucice too – I will show you later on.

 Another interesting thing about Bogucice – if you were interested in Polish hip-hop music ( 🙂 ), you would hear about a famous band Paktofonika.
 Its singer, Piotr Łuszcz, also called “Magik” (The Magician) was born and lived in Bogucice.
-He is buried on a cemetery in Bogucice too – marked on a map here.
+He is buried in a cemetery in Bogucice too – marked on a map here.

 It’s a cute “postcard place”.
 It’s calm and pleasant during the day, you can take a casual stroll between the buildings.
 Their windows are painted red – but there’s no interesting tradition behind it.
 I heard that coal miners could get red paint for free at work… 🙂

 If you pass the buildings in Nikiszowiec, they all seem to be the same.
 But if you look closely – each of them is different.
-Architects designed them this way on a purpose.
+Architects designed them this way for a purpose.
 So that nobody gets confused, going home after a tough workday or a very fun party… 🙂

 Another coal miners’ district but very different from Bogucice and Nikiszowiec.
-Coal miners living here came from villages – so for them the city built a “garden district” full of traditional Upper Silesian village houses.
+Coal miners living here came from villages – so for them, the city built a “garden district” full of traditional Upper Silesian village houses.

 Walking there between the houses you can feel like in a village.
 Even though currently big blocks of flats surround the old part, you can still imagine what it was like here before.